nipy/nipy/doc/glossary.rst

       commercial use.

    GPL
       The GPL_ is the GNU general public license.
 It is one of the most commonly-used open-source sofware licenses.
-The distinctive
+The
-      feature of the GPL license is that it requires that any code derived from GPL code also uses a GPL license.
-It also requires that any code linked to GPL code use the same license.
+      distinctive feature of the GPL license is that it requires that any code derived from GPL code also uses a GPL license.
+It also requires that any code that is statically or dynamically linked to GPL code has a GPL-compatible license.
 See also: http://en.wikipedia.org/wiki/GNU_General_Public_License

    ICA